Sirtuin Activation and Longevity in Cats

 Should senior cats use sirtuin-focused supplements every day?

 Daily use can be reasonable for some stable senior cats, but it should be individualized.
 The cat’s diet, kidney and liver values, medications, and GI sensitivity all affect whether a daily routine is appropriate.
+Any new vomiting, diarrhea, or appetite loss warrants stopping and calling the clinic.

 Are kittens or pregnant cats appropriate candidates for longevity formulas?